Tademait/rest_api_plant_diseases/README.md

 sudo apt install python3 python3-pip
 ```
 You can also install python from the official website: https://www.python.org/downloads/
-The application is tested and live version is running on Python 3.10.7
+> Note: The application is tested and live version is running on Python 3.10.7

 ## Setup virtual environment
 + Preferably use a Python venv environment (https://docs.python.org/3/library/venv.html)